foundation/foundation-sites/docs/pages/range-slider.md

 ## Two Handles

 Oh...
 You might need two handles?
 Don't fret.
 We got you covered.
-Hook it up with another `.slider-handle` span.
+Hook it up with another `.slider-handle` span and `input` field.
 This works for horizontal and vertical sliders!
+Please note that our JavaScript will assign `id`'s for input fields, unless you do so yourself.
+If you choose not to, handles and inputs will be matched in the order they are in the dom tree.

 ```html_example
 <div class="slider" data-slider>